 Construction has closed N. 200th St. between Aurora Village Transit Center and Aurora Ave (Hwy 99).
 This construction will take place all hours until late August or Septemb...

 Get Email & Text Alerts what's this?

-Here's a list of trips that usually have a Double Tall assigned to them.
+Click on the Double Tall above to see our most up-to-date list of of trips that usually have a Double Tall assigned to them.
 Please note that it's not a guarantee, but these are the most likely places to find a Double Tall.

 The current fleet of double decker buses are 42 feet long and 14 feet tall.
 They seat 77 passengers – 49 upstairs, 28 downstairs – plus have designated standing room.
 At times, there are more than 100 riders on a single Double Tall!

 Compared to the 60-foot, 60-seat buses they replaced, Double Talls seat more passengers in less road space, easing crowding on popular commuter routes as well as on Seattle streets and at Community Transit’s Kasch Park base in Everett.

 A mix of federal and state funding has paid for most of the cost of these buses.
 Because of their ability to ease congestion on I-5 between Snohomish County and Seattle, Double Talls score well in Washington Regional Mobility Grant funding competitions.